How do Alcoholic Mothers Affect Their Daughters?

 Why Don’t Children of Alcoholics Outgrow The Effects?

-Children are resilient and many can bounce back after exposure to trauma early in their lives.
+Children are resilient, and many can bounce back after exposure to trauma early in their lives.
 However, growing up with an alcoholic parent is one of the most difficult challenges to overcome.

 An adult child of an alcoholic never “outgrows” the effects of their parent’s disorder.
-This isn’t to say they cannot go on to live a happy and fulfilling life, regardless of whether they develop struggles with alcohol use.
+This isn’t to say they can’t live a happy and fulfilling life.
+But children of alcoholic parents never know what it’s like to grow up in a non-alcoholic home.

 Many daughters of alcoholics also grow up believing they did something to cause their parent’s substance use disorder.
 This is never true, but even if a child grows into an adult who understands this, many still struggle with guilt and shame.